Disclaimer: I'm not a security expert. But to quote one of my favorite comedians Steve Hoffstetter.

 It incentivizes Users to write down their Password

-Question: think of a super secure password.
-Off the top of your head: What's the 4th, 7th an 19th letter of that password?
+Question: think of a super secure password, use a password generator if you like.
+Got it?
+OK question: What's the 4th, 7th an 19th character of that password?

 I'm waiting ...

 Exactly you have now idea.
 The only way you can actually know this is if your password is something like "12345678901234567890" or any other recognizable pattern.
 Not a great idea ...

 Writing down your password and numbering the individual characters.
 Also not a great idea.
 I know that there are compromises and if you go through this process often enough you get the hang of it.
 I now have a good routine with the 1Password enlarge password feature but flashing your password on your screen is also not a great option.

 It exposes certain security features of the Passwords